krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 ---

-#  Alert Handling with Selenium and TestNG
+## Day 9 – Alert Handling with Selenium and TestNG

 This project demonstrates how to handle JavaScript alerts and confirmation popups using **Selenium WebDriver** with **TestNG** in Java.